HumanSignal/label-studio/docs/source/templates/time_series.md

 ## Enhance this template

+If you want to enhance this template, you can make a number of changes to the tag configurations.

 ### Multiple time series in one project

-If you want to use multiple time series files in one project, you must make your CSV files available as URLs and create an input JSON with tasks pointing to those CSVs.
-For example:
+If you want to use multiple time series datasets in one project, you must make your CSV files available as URLs and import a JSON-formatted file with tasks that reference those CSV files.

+For example, for a task that can reference two sets of time series data:

 ```json
 [ { "data": { "csv_file1": "http://example.com/path/file1.csv", "csv_file2": "http://example.com/path/file2.csv" } } ]
 ```

-The accompanying labeling configuration is as follows:
+You could then set up the following labeling configuration to reference each CSV file and be able to label them both on the same labeling interface:
 ```html
 <View>
   <Header value="First time series" />